 He also protects the discussion from distractions by enforcing a no-laptops policy to focus on what’s going on in the company and the industry. athenahealth even provides an anonymizing email address for feedback and questions employees aren’t comfortable raising in front of 100 peers.

 “Transparency is the most important part of our culture,” Nye said.
 “We don’t want anyone to think [CEO Jonathan Bush] or I are preaching down to them and they’re supposed to follow orders.
 That’s not the culture we have.
 I need ownership, involvement and engagement.”

 4. Give back to employees and the community in meaningful ways.

 Tech companies big and small love to talk about their perks, but it takes more than a beer keg and a ping pong table to cultivate great talent over the span of a few years, let alone a career.
 That requires meaningful recognition for high achievers and a sense of purpose in the community where you work.

-CEO Krista Endsley (pictured left) offers her employees extra paid days off for volunteerism to expand the company’s mission of supporting non-profits.
+CEO Krista Endsley (pictured above) offers her employees extra paid days off for volunteerism to expand the company’s mission of supporting non-profits.

 “As a company focused on working with organizations that strive to make our world a better place, we are particularly proud of our program,” she said.
 “We feel that the best culture allows for positive work-life integration.”

 Late this summer, Abila held a fundraising competition for backpacks full of school supplies to be donated to local Boys and Girls Club chapters and schools.